-(Optional) To restrict access to Microsoft account users, set Action to take when request is not authenticated to Log in with Azure Active Directory.
+(Optional) To restrict access to Microsoft account users, set Action to take when request is not authenticated to Log in with Microsoft Entra ID.
 When you set this functionality, your app requires all requests to be authenticated.
-It also redirects all unauthenticated requests to use AAD for authentication.
+It also redirects all unauthenticated requests to use Microsoft Entra ID for authentication.
 Note that because you have configured your Issuer Url to use the Microsoft Account tenant, only personal accounts will successfully authenticate.

 Restricting access in this way applies to all calls to your app, which might not be desirable for apps that have a publicly available home page, as in many single-page applications.
 For such applications, Allow anonymous requests (no action) might be preferred so that the app manually starts authentication itself.
 For more information, see Authentication flow.